-As chair of the firm’s IP Due Diligence Group and former chair of the Patents Group, a position he held for eight years, Chuck has helped advance initiatives in the areas of process uniformity and fee predictability.
+As chair of the firm’s IP Due Diligence Group, co-chair of its Artificial Intelligence Group and former chair of the Patents Group, a position he held for eight years, Chuck has helped advance initiatives in the areas of process uniformity and fee predictability.
 He is committing to ensuring clients receive the best value for their legal expenditures.

 Prior to practicing law, Chuck was a data network engineer and project manager for the Federal Reserve Systems’ national data communications network.

 Chuck is registered to practice before the U.S. Patent and Trademark Office.
 His practice also includes trademarks, copyrights, trade secrets and unfair competition.

 Chuck recognizes that businesses seeking to acquire technology need counsel to inform the deal, not obstruct it.
 With this in mind, he works closely with clients’ business people to understand objectives of the transaction and ensure all IP and patent issues are identified and resolved before the deal is completed.

 When IP-related issues are uncovered, Chuck provides context to help clients accurately value the deal and structure it in a manner that accounts for the full range of risks.
 In some cases, he advises deal terms that provide for indemnification should risks materialize.

 In helping clients optimize the value of their IP transactions—and manage associated risks—Chuck undertakes the following activities: